enumcase/github-app/README.md

 # github-app
-My attempt at making Github Followers app by Sean Allen.
+GitHub Followers: search for the followers of GitHub user.

 The UI of the app is done fully programmatically using autolayout.
 DiffableDataSource and other features have been implemented to accomodate better user experience.

 You can see some of the screens below: